 Ian Reid is back at his computer station this week and that is good news for blog readers.
 He wrote a piece at The Real Story last October that is worth reexamination because the subject of defective journalism continues to be an issue at the forefront.

 Bloggers have covered stories ignored in the mainstream media in favour of claptrap and drivel.
-There may be no better example than this rewrite of a Fraser Institute press release claiming Gordon Campbell was one of Canada’s finest money-managers.
+There may be no better example than a Vancouver Sun rewrite of a Fraser Institute press release claiming Gordon Campbell was one of Canada’s finest money-managers.
 The article was prepared by a Montreal based Postmedia hack who seemingly made no effort to verify any claim made by the widely discredited propagandists.
 Sun writer Don Cayo presented it in his blog too.
-Not surprisingly, reader comments take opposite views.
+Not surprisingly, reader comments (now removed) take opposite views.

 It’s not bloggers vs. newspaper reporters.
 It’s good journalism vs. bad.

 Last Friday Bill Good attacked BC Rail bloggers on his regular round-up of political news “Cutting Edge of the Ledge.”
 Here’s what Good had to say about the difference between real reporters and bloggers:

 There is a lot of curiosity, but what we can’t do and what people in the blogosphere do is they assume a lot that they don’t know.
 They profess a lot that they don’t know.
 We’re in the rather awkward position of having to know things before we report them, which is why throughout the prelude to all this I was sitting back, saying, “I want to see what comes out in court.”

 One of his guests went on to call bloggers concerned with the BC Rail Trial “wing-nuts”.
 I guess that makes me a… wingnut.